Buying real estate in Kano?

 What property types resell fastest in Kano in 2026?

-As of early 2026, the property types that resell fastest in Kano are clean-title, move-in ready family homes in widely recognized middle-density neighborhoods like Tarauni, Rijiyar Zaki, Gyadi-Gyadi, and Hotoro, followed by serviced plots with strong documentation that appeal to buyers who want to build custom homes.
+As of early 2026, the property types that resell fastest in Kano are clean-title, move-in ready family homes (3 to 5 bedrooms) in widely recognized middle-density neighborhoods like Tarauni, Rijiyar Zaki, Gyadi-Gyadi, and Hotoro, followed closely by serviced residential plots with strong documentation.

-In Kano's property market, a correctly priced property with clean title in a known area typically sells within 3 to 9 months, while overpriced properties, those in weaker locations, or those with title complications can sit for 9 to 18 months or longer.
+A realistic time-on-market estimate for a correctly priced, clean-title home in a known Kano neighborhood is about 3 to 9 months, while overpriced properties or those with title complications can sit for 9 to 18 months or longer.

 If you're interested, we cover all the best exit strategies in our real estate pack about Kano.